tarantool/doc/doc/book/administration.rst

 First make sure core dumps are enabled on the system (this may require some study of the system settings and administrative privileges).

-Find out the process id of the server.
+Find out the process id of the instance.
 This is the value in ``box.info.pid``.
 It can also be found with utilities such as ``ps -A | grep tarantool``.
 We will refer to this process id as ``$PID``.